henriqueboaventura/jquery.idle/README.md

 * Added Duration
 * Added Timer (Duration) to track when the User went AFK, and how long they've been AFK for - This helps with AJAX requests to pull data from NOW and when the user was last active.

+## Current Bugs
+* I also fixed bug when you have multiple instances of IDLE on $(document) for e.g. idle tracking ecommerce data, then idle tracking changes to the page; first instance will trigger the second instance; causing unexcepted results.
+I believe this can be fixed by adding 1ms to each timer, when the they have same time.

 ## Changelog

 ### 1.3.0